bokeh/bokeh/sphinx/user_guide.rst

 at the `glyph examples <https://github.com/ContinuumIO/Bokeh/tree/master/examples/glyphs>`_ to see the kinds of low-level object attributes that can be set to really customize a plot.

+A full reference for Bokeh glyphs can be found at :doc:`glyphs_ref`.

 Styling
 -------